fandystar/ParkingLot-Node.js/README.md

 in steps of one.
 I want to create an automated ticketing system that allows my customers to use my parking lot without human intervention.
 When a car enters my parking lot, I want to have a ticket issued to the driver.
-The ticket issuing process includes us documenting the car number (number plate) and allocating an available parking slot to the car before actually handing over a ticket to the driver (we assume that our customers are nice enough to always park in the slots allocated to them).
+The ticket issuing process includes us documenting the number plate (number plate) and allocating an available parking slot to the car before actually handing over a ticket to the driver (we assume that our customers are nice enough to always park in the slots allocated to them).
 The customer should be